worthingtonse/RAIDA_KEY_EXCHANGE/Key Exchange Services.md

 E3 E3 //Not Encrypted
 ```

-## POST RAIDA KEY
-Phase I: This service only runs on the RAIDA.
-It allows clients to tell the RAIDA to decrypt key parts so the communications can be encrypted.

-How it works in Phase I:
+## GIVE KEYS

-The "Post Key" service recieves a group of tickets encrypted by other RAIDAs.
+The "Give Key" service recieves a group of tickets encrypted by other RAIDAs.
 It uses its Authenticity Numbers of its own keys to decrypt them.
 Then it assembles the keys that it is able to encrypt a response to the caller.
 It checks that each key ends with a "0xFF"and removes the last eight bytes that the client does not know about.
 It Ignores keys it is unable to encrypt and then respond to the caller with:

 * Which key parts it used to create a master key.